Skip to main content

 In order to obtain a Token, you have to complete an authentication request through the 1E platform.
 This will entail requesting authentication from the platform and authenticating with your IdP.
 Once that is complete, you will receive a Token.

-From that point onwards, you should add that token every API request you make.
+From that point onwards, you should add that token to every API request you make.
 Not just to Consumer API, but every API in the 1E platform.

 Token based authentication and OAuth support - Obtaining a taken